-- 3.3.3 Students are required to submit a written application for reinstatement to the Registry.
-Approval for reinstatement of deregistered students will be granted by the Registrar on a case-by-case basis.
-In case of approval for reinstatement is granted, the applicant has to pay a non-refundable reinstatement fee as listed in the appended Fees Schedule. - 3.3.4 Reinstatement of student status will be granted twice at maximum for each student during his/her study at the University.
+- 3.3.3 Students are required to submit an application for reinstatement to the Registry.
+Approval for reinstatement of deregistered students will be granted by the Registrar on a case-by-case basis. - 3.3.4 Reinstatement of student status will be granted twice at maximum for each student during his/her study at the University. - 3.3.5 Fees apply to application of reinstatement.